Lonely Planet ranked Bhutan the number one travel destination to visit in 2020. And it’s not hard to see why.

 The people of Bhutan have drawn a rich culture from this heritage and made it the essence of our unique identity.
-Bhutan have decided that man can only survive, and truly live, by being in touch with the past.
+Bhutan has decided that man can only survive, and truly live, by being in touch with the past.
 The onslaught of globalization is balanced with the values that have kept human society together through the ages.
-It is no surprise that the main goal in life for our Bhutanese people is happiness.
-Even the mandate of the modern Bhutan is Gross National Happiness.
+It is no surprise that the main goal in life for Bhutanese people is happiness.
+Even the mandate of modern Bhutan is Gross National Happiness.
 In translation, this means that economic development, a goal for much of humanity, is only a means to the real goal of happiness.

 The kingdom of Bhutan, today, may be man’s last unventured destination.
 That is how the Bhutanese people would like to keep it.
 Thus, the carefully controlled tourism policy of the government that says, in essence: take nothing but pictures, leave nothing but footsteps.

 Where Happiness Matters

-You cannot find a more enlightening travel destination today.
+You will not find a more enlightening travel destination today.
 Perched high on the mighty Himalayan range, the kingdom of Bhutan has defied globalization and chosen to remain a hidden paradise, accessible only to few.